Brad Coleman

 Bradford Coleman (born February 26, 1988) is an American former professional stock car racing driver.
-He mostly ran full or part-time in what is now the NASCAR Xfinity Series, with his last start coming in 2010.
+He mostly ran full or part-time in what is now the NASCAR O'Reilly Auto Parts Series, with his last start coming in 2010.
 Prior to that, Coleman drove part-time in the ARCA Re/Max Series.
 He also made one Cup Series start in 2008.
 During his career, Coleman was a development driver for Brewco Motorsports and Joe Gibbs Racing.

 Racing career

 Coleman was discovered at an indoor karting center in Houston by LeMans champion Price Cobb.
-He set a record at the age of sixteen years at the Rolex 24 at Daytona when he and his teammates finished 7th in the GT class driving a Porsche 911 GT3, making them the youngest team in history to drive and complete the famed race.
+He set a record at the age of sixteen years at the Rolex 24 at Daytona when he and his teammates finished seventh in the GT class driving a Porsche 911 GT3, making them the youngest team in history to drive and complete the famed race.